scottchiesa/UKB_RAP_Getting_Started/README.md

 `dx extract_dataset project-XXXXXXXXXXXXXXXXX:record-XXXXXXXXXXXXXXXXX -ddd --delimiter ","`

-If you get an error message telling you that software called pandas is necessary to create these files, install this using the following code then run the above code again
+If you get an error message telling you that something called pandas is necessary to create these files, install it using the following code then run the above code again

 `pip3 install pandas`

-This should now create three csv files starting with the word 'app' on your local machine in your current working directory.
-The file ending with .data_dictionary.csv can now be opened in Excel to view all of the variables available to you and will look something like the example below
+This should now create three csv files starting with the word 'app' on your local machine in your Tabular_Data folder (provided you were in this folder when you ran the dx extract_dataset command).
+The file ending with .data_dictionary.csv can now be used to view all of the variables available.
+There are various ways to do this in the workstation, but for now it might be easiest to open a new local terminal in VS Code (Terminal -> New Terminal) and type the following command to download it to your computer

+`dx download project-XXXXXXXXXXXXXXXX:/Tabular_Data/appXXXXX_XXXXXXXXXXXXXXXX.dataset.data_dictionary.csv -o data_dictionary.txt

+You shold now have an Excel file that looks something like the example below

 <img src = "https://github.com/scottchiesa/UKB_RAP_Getting_Started/blob/main/ddd.png">

-You can also upload these files to the new folder on your RAP project space so you have them stored there too.
-Use a * as a wildcard to select all relevant files starting with 'app when doing so and type dx ls-l to check they have appeared as expected.
+You should now also upload these files to your RAP project space so you have them stored there for future acccess.
+Using a * as a wildcard to select all relevant files starting with 'app' when doing so and type dx ls-l to check they have appeared as expected.

-`dx upload app* --destination project-XXXXXXXXXXXXXXXXX:/Tabular_Data/`
+`dx upload -r Tab/ --destination project-XXXXXXXXXXXXXXXXXXXXXX:/Tab/ `

 Now you have your data dictionary, you can easily extract the variables you need for your analysis.
 Make a note of the exact entity (column 1)and variable (column 2) names you want from the data dictionary as these have to be supplied in the form 'entity.name' and be exactly as listed in the dictionary.